josejorgeruiz/KnowledgeBase/Articles (Folder)/Culture shaping at Levels 3 and 4.md

+---
+title: Culture shaping at Levels 3 and 4
+description: “Culture is not an initiative.
+Culture is the pattern of choices people make when trade-offs bite—where values become visible under pressure each day.”
+author: Jose J. Ruiz
+date: 2025-12-15
+website:
+source:
+language: en
+license: CC BY 4.0 (Creative Commons Attribution 4.0)
+keywords: culture shaping, Levels 3 and 4, Triad of Direction, management, leadership, stewardship, values-to-habits sequence, purpose-principles-practices, reliability with integrity
+---

 Culture is not an initiative.
 Culture is the pattern of  choices people make when trade-offs bite.
 The Triad of Direction meets in culture because management, leadership, and stewardship each express values through different mechanisms: standards and consequences, direction and commitments, and continuity and integrity across time.

 A useful way to make culture designable is the sequence values → behaviors → habits → culture: